-From Saturday 23 – Tuesday 26 May 2015, Liverpool – continuing under the umbrella of One Magnificent City – celebrated Cunard Line’s 175th anniversary by welcoming The Three Queens: Queen Mary 2, Queen Elizabeth and Queen Victoria.
+From Saturday 23 to Tuesday 26 May, Liverpool – continuing under the umbrella of One Magnificent City – celebrated Cunard Line’s 175th anniversary by welcoming The Three Queens: Queen Mary 2, Queen Elizabeth and Queen Victoria.

-Monday 25 May 2015 is the only time to date that these three majestic liners graced the River Mersey together – such a spectacle was always destined to attract a huge number of people, with over a million witnesses in attendance on the day, as the ships performed choreographed manoeuvres on the river, which included 180-degree turns.
-While the fleet carried out its remarkable display, the Red Arrows performed a fly-past.
+Monday 25 May 2015 is the only time to date that these three majestic liners graced the River Mersey together.
+Such a spectacle was always destined to attract a huge number of people, with over a million witnesses in attendance on the day, as the ships performed choreographed manoeuvres on the river, including 180-degree turns.
+While the fleet carried out its remarkable display, the Red Arrows performed a breath-taking fly-past.

 The Amazing Graces

-Prior to the meeting of The Three Queens on the River Mersey, Liverpool’s very own Three Graces – the Royal Liver Building, the Cunard Building and the Port of Liverpool Building – were transformed with a stunning projection show on Saturday 23 May 2915.
+Ahead of The Three Queens meeting on the River Mersey, Liverpool’s very own Three Graces – the Royal Liver Building, the Cunard Building and the Port of Liverpool Building – were transformed with a stunning projection show on Saturday 23 May.
 Capturing a sense of the sea and embracing the spirit of adventure, this spectacle celebrated Liverpool’s history and championed its role as a modern and progressive city.

-The performance included a Sea of Faces, hundreds of local people were photographed, and their images were used to tell the story of the cities unique and rich cultural heritage, embodying the spirit of Liverpool.
+The performance included a Sea of Faces, where hundreds of local people were photographed and their image used to tell the story of the city’s unique and rich cultural heritage, embodying the spirit of Liverpool.

 Amazing Graces was curated and produced by The Colour Project in collaboration with Liverpool City Council and Face Lab at Liverpool John Moores University.
 The narrative for the show was developed in partnership with Hope Street, a Liverpool based company that specialises in developing artists, art forms and arts in the community.
 The average faces of Merseyside were produced by Face Lab, a Liverpool School of Art & Design research group.

-Another event offering from our One Magnificent City programme was the International Mersey River Festival, which ran from Friday 5 June – Sunday 7 June alongside the Music on the Waterfront concert – the full line up of which can be found here.
+Another event offering from the One Magnificent City programme was the International Mersey River Festival, which ran from Friday 5 to Sunday 7 June alongside the Music on the Waterfront concert.

-Among the ships on display in 2015 were Morgenster, Training Ship Atyla, Zebu, Irene, Maybe, Glaciere, Bessie Ellen, The Kathleen & May, Marissa (University of Liverpool Research Vessel), Pelican of London, HMS Ramsey, Liverpool Yacht Club Sailing Regatta, as well as an array of beautiful canal boats.
+Among the ships on display this year were Morgenster, Training Ship Atyla, Zebu, Irene, Maybe, Glaciere, Bessie Ellen, The Kathleen & May, Marissa (University of Liverpool Research Vessel), Pelican of London, HMS Ramsey, Liverpool Yacht Club Sailing Regatta, as well as an array of beautiful canal boats.

-Yet another One Magnificent City event came in the shape of Culture Liverpool’s third installment of Liverpool International Music Festival, which took place on the Summer Bank Holiday of 2015 (Saturday 29 – Monday 31 August).
+Yet another One Magnificent City event came in the shape of Culture Liverpool’s third instalment of Liverpool International Music Festival (LIMF), which took place over the August Bank Holiday weekend.

-Weeping Window is a cascade comprising several thousand handmade ceramic poppies seen pouring from a high window to the ground below; Wave is a sweeping arch of bright red poppy heads suspended on towering stalks.
-These two sculptures, by artist Paul Cummins and designer Tom Piper, marking the centenary of the outbreak of war, were brought to audiences at venues across the country as part of the 14-18 NOW programme.
+Weeping Window was a cascade of several thousand handmade ceramic poppies flowing from a high window to the ground below.
+Wave was a sweeping arch of bright red poppy heads suspended on towering stalks.
+The two sculptures, by artist Paul Cummins and designer Tom Piper, marked the centenary of the outbreak of war and were brought to audiences at venues across the country as part of the 14-18 NOW programme.